acl-org/aclrollingreview/acguidelines.md

 * For technical difficulties, errors, and generally in case of suspicious behavior of the OpenReview system, please contact the Tech team ([tech@aclrollingreview.org](mailto:tech@aclrollingreview.org));
 * For content-based questions (e.g., about the submissions themselves, doubts on AC decisions and tasks, concerns about reviewer assignments, etc.) please contact editors-in-chief at [editors@aclrollingreview.org](mailto:editors@aclrollingreview.org)

+## [Publication ethics] How to report a publication ethics problem? {#pec}

+Please refer to https://www.aclweb.org/adminwiki/index.php/Process_for_ACL_Publication_Ethics_Review for the scope and process for publication ethics violations.
+The link to the incident report form the individual cases of suspected misconduct is before the table of contents in that page.

+The publication ethics review process is similar to the professional conduct committee process, and so cases may not be processed in time for a given cycle.
+This is to be expected; if misconduct is determined, sanctions may apply even post-publication.

+If you see something that you suspect to be a violation of publication ethics policy (e.g. plagiarism, violation of rules on generative AI, near-duplicate submissions, author misconduct), or a reviewer alerts you about such a suspicion, please coordinate the filing of an [incident report process for the publication ethics committee](/acguidelines#pec) as necessary, by either the reviewer, AC or the SAC.
+Please also leave a note about this in the forum (visible to chairs but not authors), so that there is a record of what was done.

 ## [OpenReview] How to create an account?

 Go to [https://openreview.net/login](https://openreview.net/login) and click on **New User** to sign up for an account (associate it with the email you were invited with)